kercre123/victor-web-setup/README.md

 1. Download the file: `vector-web-setup ota-sync`
 1. Install it on a robot by running the software and selecting the new file.
-1. Sign the file after you've verified it's good: `vector-web-setup ota-sign`
+1. Sign the file after you've verified it's good: `vector-web-setup ota-approve`

 ### Example: Add OSKR image locally